anzDoooh/tcp-port-scanner/README.md

-# tcp-port-scanner
-A fast multi-threaded TCP port scanner written in Python

 # Python Port Scanner(TCP)

 A fast, multithreaded TCP port scanner built with Python.
 Supports custom port ranges, thread control, and verbosity for professional use in ethical hacking and CTFs.